-With limited ESG and CDBG resources available, the City is investing ESG funds through the grants made to Water of Life to prevent homelessness and provide rapid rehousing solutions for person living in Fontana.
-Additionally, the City is investing general funds through the Police Department budget to provide HOPE and MET Team officers that will connect unsheltered homeless individuals and families with emergency shelter, transitional housing and permanent housing opportunities, as well as other services to address special needs such as drug and alcohol rehabilitation and mental health services.
+With limited ESG and CDBG resources available, the City is investing ESG funds through the grants made to qualified homeless services providers to offer to person living in Fontana one or more of the following: street outreach, emergency shelter, rapid re-housing, and homelessness prevention.
+Additionally, the City is investing general funds through the Police Department budget to provide MET Team officers that will connect unsheltered homeless individuals and families with emergency shelter, transitional housing, and permanent housing opportunities, as well as other services to address special needs such as drug and alcohol rehabilitation and mental health services.